 Page 1476

 INSTITUTIONS THAT ARE NOT CONSIDERED INSTITUTIONS THAT ARE PUBLIC

 PUBLIC INSTITUTIONS INSTITUTIONS

 Child care institutions licensed by the state that Correctional facilities organized for the primary

 are not operated primarily for the detention of purpose of involuntary confinement.

 children determined to be delinquent.

-Public educational or vocational training
+Public educational or vocational training Hospitals operated by prisons.

 institutions for the purpose of securing an

 education or vocation.

 Public shelters or housing provided to homeless

 individuals.